jkol7/TrendingTVShow/README.md

 <b>Optimizations:</b>

-The first version of this had tons of ".then" statements and resulted in a very long document of code.
-This was because of the trickiness of first needing the data from the first URL before calling the others.
-Without getting the 12 ids from the first URL I was unable to get more detailed data for each show.
-By utilizing the .map method and for loops through the fetch, I was able to cut down on the .then code.
-I also handled some cases where data was not available like in the network images with ternary operations.
+I cut down on code by implementing more .map methods.
+The data that needs to be accessed from the trending API is a different URL from each individual show, so I needed to get each show URL to get more specific data.
+This runs smoother with multiple fetches.
+I also increased the max-width and height for the cards after seeing over time that there are some long titles and bigger poster images.